-After the discovery of Solid State Relay(s), the frequency of applications of Mechanical Relay(s) are slowly getting reduced as they are getting replaced by Solid State Relay(s) which offers multiple advantages like faster switching, less wear and tear etc. over the normal conventional mechanical switching methods used in Mechanical Relays.
+After the discovery of Solid State Relay(s), the frequency • of applications of Mechanical Relay(s) are slowly getting reduced as they are getting replaced by Solid State Relay(s) which offers multiple advantages like faster However the above mentioned favourable characteristics switching, less wear and tear etc. over the normal conventional mechanical switching methods used in Mechanical Relays.